lewardo/SnideGPT/README.md

 ## the sarcastic assistant

-Simple interface for a digital assistant that insults you and answers sarcastically, built for the HackSheffield 8 hackathon
+Simple interface for a digital assistant that insults you and answers sarcastically, built for the HackSheffield 8 hackathon The wake-word is appropriately 'yo bro', or there is also a model in the './models' directory for the wakeword 'oi megamind', both in the spirit of sarcasm

 ## installation